cwi-dis/CardioceptionVR/README.md

 ## Troubleshooting

-**PolarH10 issues:** The PolarH10 stream may become disconnected during the experiment.
+**Polar H10 Issues:** The Polar H10 stream may become disconnected during the experiment.
 If this happens during the 'Main Experiment' scene, then an error will be shown in the console stating that the ECG stream has become disconnected.
 Usually, this happens because the sensor has become dried out.
-To fix, add more water to the sensor.
-As soon as ECG data starts streaming again, the heartbeat will begin again on its own, no action needed on the experimentor's part.
+To fix this, just rewet the sensor.
+As soon as ECG data starts streaming again, the heartbeat will begin again on its own, with no action needed from the experimentor.

-**Unity Setup Issues:** If there is no headset connected to unity through the steam engine, then the program will not work.
-If SteamVR seems to be functioning like normal and the problem persists, you may have to re-download the SteamVR Plugin
+**Unity Setup Issues:** If there is no headset connected to Unity through the Steam engine, then the program will not work.
+If SteamVR seems to be functioning as normal and the problem persists, you may have to re-download the SteamVR Plugin.